What do I need to bring to my appointment?

 We file to many other dental insurance carriers as well for out-of-network benefits.

 Typically, most new patient appointments are approximately 1 hour.
 More time may be needed if treatment is performed on the same day or if the treatment discussed during the consultation is particularly comprehensive in nature.

 If the patient is under the age of 18, will a parent or guardian need to be present at each appointment?

 Since individuals under the age of 18 are considered minors, they are not legally allowed to consent to treatment.
 A parent will be asked to attend ALL appointments with any patients under the age of 18.
 This applies to all types of appointments, including consultations, surgeries, and post-operative appointments.

 Will all of my information be sent to your office from my general dentist?

 Upon your request, your general dentist will typically email current x-rays and specific referral information to our office.
 You may want to check with your general dentist’s office prior to your appointment time to make sure these items were sent to our office.
 It is your responsibility to provide our office with information concerning your insurance and your health history via your new patient paperwork.

 What precautions are being taken for COVID-19?

-We are taking all necessary precautions as recommended by the CDC and our professional organizations.
-All patients are screened via phone prior to their appointment time.
-Temperature screenings are conducted regularly for staff and patients alike.
-We ask that our patients wear masks in the office when not being examined and observe appropriate social distancing whenever possible.
+We take all necessary precautions as recommended by the CDC and our professional organizations.
+All patients are asked to notify our office of any potentially infectious symptoms they might be experiencing prior to their appointment.
+We ask that our patients observe appropriate social distancing whenever possible.
 All surfaces within the practice are sanitized frequently.

 What instructions are there for my upcoming appointment?